 Did you wonder why I am writing a blogpost right now, even though I have fever and a cold?
 Yes, because I pumped so much coffee into my tired body this morning that I still can’t go to sleep.
 I did this because I did not get enough sleep over the last 4 days.
 The day of my arrival my flight was delayed and I was in bed at 2 a.m. .
 The night before the race I could not sleep because I was nervous.
 The night after the race I could not sleep because my body was still full of adrenaline (and caffeine).
 And the night after my flight was delayed (again!!!
 Thanks EasyJet) and I was in bed by 1 a.m.

 So I did not get a lot of sleep.
-But constant lack of sleep also diminishes your immune stystem strength.
-The result: you will get sick.
+But constant lack of sleep also diminishes your immune system strength.
+The result: you will get sick oncethe race is over.
 So don’t be me.
 Invest in a good hotel, a good flight, and get some decent zzzs.

 Not staying warm

 When I finished the race on Saturday I immediately wanted to change into dry and warm clothes.
 But I did not have any, as my bag had been standing outside in the transition zone and everything inside was completely soaked.
 So I had to change into wet clothing, and I was absolutely freezing.
 The fact that I had to wait 45 minutes for a taxi after the race did also not help.

 So be smart and keep warm before and after a race.
 Bring spare trow away clothing and a rubbish bag for before the race, and some dry clothes for after (and make sure they stay dry).
 Don’t forget a hat, as you will lose most of the body heat via your head.
 These precautionary measures you can help you not getting sick after the race.